top of page

 Individualized Education Plan (IEP)

 An IEP is a written document established by the education team to guide the accommodations for a student eligible for special education services.
 It is reviewed at least annually but can be adjusted at any time.
-IEPs should state the student's current academic abilities and the measurable annual goals for the student.
+IEPs should state the student's current academic abilities and measurable annual goals.
 Specific accommodations that the student will receive and how the school district will measure progress are also included.
-An IEP should also outline the modifications to general education and whether or not the student will participate in alternative forms of the state assessments.
-As the student gets older, plans for post-secondary services also become part of the meetings (Washington Office, n.d.).
+An IEP should also outline modifications to general education and whether the student will participate in alternative forms of the state assessments.
+As students get older, plans for post-secondary services also become part of the meetings.
+Together, these components guide both instructional planning and student education accountability (Washington Office of Superintendent of Public Instruction [OSPI], n.d.).

 20250425_1051_ASL Sign for Goal_remix_01

 IEPs were first used in school systems after the passage of the Education for All Handicapped Children Act (EHA) in 1975.
 The EHA legally required public schools to allow students with disabilities to attend school in the least restrictive environment.
-Before this, many students with disabilities were not able to get an education at a public school.
+Prior to this legislation, many students with disabilities were excluded from public education.
 In 1990, the EHA became the Individuals with Disabilities Education Act (IDEA).
-With the passage of IDEA, the IEP process was further refined to include required parental approval for the program (Education Alternatives, 2024).
+IDEA further refined the IEP process by including required parental approval for the program.
+(Education Alternatives, 2024)

-IEPs are important because they promote the creation of quality education plans for students with disabilities.
-They promote collaboration between general education teachers, special education teachers, parents, and students to decide the best approach to the student's education.
-This collaboration is beneficial because it allows parents to get an idea of how the student is behaving at school and teachers to know what the student is doing at home.
-If teachers discover at school a way that the student learns best, that can be integrated into the student's home life and used by the parents when completing homework.
-Additionally, the IEP provides legal protection for the student's educational rights (DeLussey, 2020).
+IEPs are essential because they help create high-quality educational plans for students with disabilities.
+They promote collaboration between general education teachers, special education teachers, parents, and students to decide the best approach to a student's education.
+This collaboration is beneficial because it allows parents and teachers to share insight about how the student learns best across home and school settings.
+Additionally, the IEP provides legal protection for the student's educational rights.
+(DeLussey, 2020)

-School interpreters must be aware of the IEPs of the DHH students that they are working with.
-The IEP will include important information about the student's language preferences and the goals that have been set by the education team.
+Interpreters must be aware of the IEPs of the deaf and hard of hearing students that they are working with.
+The IEP will include important information about the student's language preferences and the goals set by the education team.
 The interpreter can keep these goals in mind when working with the student.
-For example, if a goal of the IEP is for the student to gain independence and self-advocacy, the interpreter could support this by helping the student determine what their language preferences are depending on each subject.
-Additionally, the interpreter can be part of the IEP meetings and provide appropriate reporting for the interpreter to give (Holt, 2024).
+For example, if a goal of the IEP is for the student to gain independence and self-advocacy, the interpreter could support this by helping the student determine their language preferences for each subject.
+Additionally, the interpreter can participate in IEP meetings and contribute relevant information within their role.
+(Holt, 2024)

-For DHH students, members of the IEP team include parents/caretakers, the student, the Teacher of the Deaf or Special Education teacher, an administrator, a school psychologist or specialist to interpret evaluation data, and related service providers such as Speech-Language Pathologists, Audiologists, and School Interpreters.
-All of these members must work together to create and execute the IEP and provide the most effective education for the student possible (PSI Project, 2023).
+For deaf and hard of hearing students, members of the IEP team include parents/caretakers, the student, the Teacher of the Deaf or special education teacher, an administrator, a school psychologist or specialist to interpret evaluation data, and related service providers such as speech-language pathologists, audiologists, and school interpreters.
+All of these members must work together to create and execute the IEP and to provide the most effective education possible.
+(PSI Project, 2023b)

 IEP & The Interpreter's Contribution

-Building on the introductory knowledge we obtained about IEPs this fall in INTR 430, this activity allowed me to dig deeper into the components of an IEP and apply what I have learned to a case study involving a 3rd grade student named Rosie.
-Rosie uses hearing aids and experiences difficulties with expressive language; she primarily communicates using pointing and gesturing.
-An upcoming IEP meeting may discuss whether or not Rosie's IEP truly should continue to include a school interpreter.
-Rosie has shown a positive response to working with an interpreter, as well as other interventions provided by members of the IEP team (Guardino et al., 2018).
+The following artifact allowed me to delve deeper into the components of an IEP and apply what I have learned through a case study involving a 3rd-grade student named Rosie.
+Rosie uses hearing aids and experiences difficulty with expressive language; she primarily communicates through pointing and gesturing.
+An upcoming IEP meeting may include a discussion about whether Rosie's IEP should continue to include a school interpreter.
+Rosie has shown a positive response to working with an interpreter and to other interventions provided by members of the IEP team (Guardino et al., 2018).

 To view the slide deck individually, please click here.